josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 ---

-## 🧢 Big Daddy Has a Comparator Problem
+## 🧢 Oh, No!
+Big Daddy Has a Comparator Problem

 And here is where the thought experiment stops being comfortable.